clarkgrubb/data-tools/doc/TOUR.md

 The IANA, which registered MIME types, has a [specification for TSV](http://www.iana.org/assignments/media-types/text/tab-separated-values).
 Records are newline delimited and fields are tab-delimited.
 There is no mechanism for escaping or quoting tabs and newlines.
 Despite this limitation, we prefer to convert the other formats to TSV because `awk`, `sort`, and `join` cannot easily manipulate the other formats.

 Tabs receive criticism, and deservedly, because they are indistinguishable as normally rendered from spaces, which can cause cryptic errors.
-Trailing spaces in fields can be hidden by tabs, causing joins to mysteriously fail, for example.  `cat -t` can used to expose trailing spaces.
-Note that trailing spaces at the end of a line can also be hidden.  `cat -e` can be used to find these.
-The `strip-columns` tool can be used to clean up a TSV file.
+Trailing spaces in fields can be hidden by tabs, causing joins to mysteriously fail, for example.  `cat -te` can used to expose trailing spaces.
+The `trip-tsv` tool can be used to clean up a TSV file.

 The fact that tabs are visually identical to spaces, means that in many applications they can be replaced by spaces, which is why tabs are more likely to be available for delimiting fields than any other printing character.
 One could ofcourse use a non-printing character, but most applications do not display non-printing characters well.
 Here is how to align the columns of a tab delimited file: